gitlobodapavel/conflicts/README.md

+This repo is created for conflict solving
-Some kind of changhe that causes a conflict
+This may cause a conflict